Plantar Fasciitis Parkside

 Your Plantar Fasciitis Questions Answered

-Plantar fasciitis is the inflammation of the plantar fascia, the ligament on the bottom of your foot, causing discomfort when standing up after sitting, lying down, or engaging in physical activity.
+Plantar fasciitis occurs when the plantar fascia, the ligament running along the bottom of your foot, becomes inflamed, leading to pain when standing after long periods of rest or following physical activity.

 Managing plantar fasciitis at home with rest, stretching, massage, and ice packs can ease discomfort.
 Applying an ice pack wrapped in a cloth for 15 minutes several times a day is a simple yet effective way to relieve pain and inflammation.